Weekend Overview

 10:30 A.M.
 (Estimated) | Pembroke Field

-Presided over by Dean of the Graduate School David Lindstrom at Pembroke Field, the Doctoral Ceremony serves as the formal conferral of Doctor of Philosophy degrees and the celebration of academic excellence.
+Presided over by Dean of the Graduate School David Lindstrom at Pembroke Field, the Doctoral Ceremony serves as the formal conferral of Doctor of Philosophy degrees.
 The ceremony includes a student address, the presentation of the Horace Mann Medal and Joukowsky Family Foundation awards, and the reading of candidates' names.
 Deans perform the ceremonial hooding of graduates before a member of the Corporation officially confers the degrees.
 The event concludes with a benediction and the singing of the Alma Mater.
+Graduating doctoral students are invited to participate in the University Procession before the ceremony; guests may watch the Procession from their seats on Pembroke Field.
+Wristbands are required for both graduating students and guests to access the ceremony location and the College Green area on Sunday.

 College Ceremony